feitgemel/TensorFlowProjects/Unet-Projects/Polyp Segmentation - Binary/README.md

 <br/><br/>

+You can find the link for the [tutorial](https://eranfeit.net/u-net-medical-segmentation-with-tensorflow-and-keras-polyp-segmentation/) here.
-You can find the link for the [tutorial](https://youtu.be/YmWHTuefiws) here.
+You can find the link for the [Video tutorial](https://youtu.be/YmWHTuefiws) here.

 You can find more cool Tensorflow projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4Ze9_12JhWu3cs-lOGYwYeD)